jsindorf/jsindorf.github.io/_pages/research/research_postdoc.md

 <br><br>
 Improved Sleep Apnea Screening After Stroke Using Multimodal Wearable Sensors and Machine Learning (SLEEP 2024, Houston, TX.) [slides here!](/sleepprez_24/)

-## Intern Posters
-As a postdoc, I had the opportunity to mentor four summer interns so far on end-to-end summer research projects.
-Check out all of their hard work! [slides here!](/sralab_intern_posters/)